Introduction

 Content-addressing

 Content-addressing means that instead of addressing data by their location (for example with protocols like HTTP/HTTPS), it's referenced by their cryptographic hash.
 This makes it possible to make sure you actually received the correct data you are looking for without trusting anyone except the person who gave you the hash.
-It also makes all files immutable by default.
+Other benefits include highly efficient caching (due to file blobs being immutable by default) and automatic deduplication of data.

 Verified streaming